spark-94/BBS/README.md

     setup_dihe_rest.str (for dihedral restraint)
         - modified from membrane_restraint2.str form Membrane-Builder

-Generated outputs (PSF, CRD, PDB, and system information) are saved in
+Generated outputs (PSF, CRD, PDB, and system information) will be saved in

 	./charmm: CHARMM outputs
 	./openmm: Inputs for OpenMM simulations